Organic certification for farmers, processors and handlers, and livestock operations.

 GROW: Organic Certification for Farmers

 To be certified, organic land must be free of prohibited fertilizers, pesticides, and herbicides for at least three years.
-Greenhouse operations which do not grow in the ground can be certified without this transition period.

 Maintaining and Improving Natural Resources

 Production practices on organic farms must maintain or improve the natural resources of the operation, including soil and water quality.
 “Natural resources” are the physical, hydrological, and biological features of your operation.
 This applies to all operations engaged in crop and animal production including greenhouses, poultry production, and other non-field organic production systems.